 One of the most important skills in any scenario is food preservation and storage.
 There are many, many ways to preserve your food for long-term storage.
 Which skills you learn and how you store your food will depend largely on your personal preferences.
 How prepared do you want to be to feed your family over the long-term if grocery store food is not available?

-- How to dehydrate vegetables
+- How to dehydrate vegetables and fruits

 - How to can food safely